-Eating on Tisha B'Av for Taking Medication
+Eating on Tisha B’Av in order to take medication.

 Question